ComicScrip/reactive-records/DONT_README_YET.md

 Reactive-records lets you describe your app's domain data and its behaviour in a very expressive and DRY manner.

-It relies on the Mobx library to make the records of your model observable and reactive to changes.
+It relies on the [Mobx](https://mobx.js.org/) library to make the records of your model observable and reactive to changes.
-It can be used to abstract away data synchronisation with your backend and also comes with offline capabilities as it handles local persistence and (optimstic/pessimistic) operations for you.
+It can be used to abstract data synchronisation with your backend and also comes with offline capabilities as it helps you to implement the custom persistence strategies your very special app needs.

+Don't really know how to build a fast, scalable, reliable and resilient data layer ?

+Do you have to deal with many data sources ?

 Tired of having your domain logic spread across different places in your app ?

 Tired of having to normalize your state ?

 Tired of writing CRUD boilerplates ?

 Want something that works out of the box, but yet adaptable to your needs ?